Venkatesh397g/python_excercises/README.md

-This repository consists of simple login system, which is created using python and it has 100 Numpy exercises
+This repository consists the following items
+# Simple LOGIN SYSTEM, which is created using python
+# 100 Numpy exercises
+#  Pandas exercises